mcolumnas/godot-docs/tutorials/matrices_and_transforms.rst

 ::

-    # No importa lo que A sea, B sera identidad
+    # No importa lo que A sea, B será identidad
     B = A.affine_inverse() * A